UniStuttgart-VISUS/lyra/README.md

 ﻿# Project Lyra
-Project Lyra provides a self-contained library for obtaining a snapshot of the system a process is running on for the purpose of documenting the environment for reproducability of research.
+Project Lyra provides a self-contained library for obtaining a snapshot of properties of the system a process is running on for the purpose of documenting the environment for reproducability of research.
+The library is derived from the [TRRojan project](https://github.com/UniStuttgart-VISUS/trrojan), but intended for reuse in other projects without the rest of the project's features.

 ## Building
 The project is built using CMake.
 Configure and compile it to obtain a DLL that can be used in your project.